House security chief said lawmaker wariness of military at Capitol drove his resistance to early request for National Guard

 A few months after Stenger’s appointment to the top job, protesters opposed to the confirmation of Brett M. Kavanaugh for the Supreme Court were able to confront then-Sen. Jeff Flake (R-Ariz.) as he stepped into an elevator just off the Senate floor, a viral moment that thrilled Kavanaugh’s detractors but concerned some senators.

 Stenger imposed strict crowd-control measures during the Kavanaugh hearings in 2018 and during Trump’s impeachment trial in early 2020.
-The moves drew blowback from the press and some senators, who complained that the barricades limited reporters’ ability question lawmakers but did little to improve security.
+The moves drew blowback from the media and some senators, who complained that the barricades limited reporters’ ability question lawmakers but did little to improve security.

-“These restrictions are antithetical to a free press, good governance, and the ability of the public to be fully informed about what we as elected leaders do in their name,” wrote Sen. Martin Heinrich (D-N.M.) in a letter to Stenger at the time.
+“These restrictions are antithetical to a free press, good governance, and the ability of the public to be fully informed about what we as elected leaders do in their name,” Sen. Martin Heinrich (D-N.M.) wrote a letter to Stenger at the time.

-The response by Capitol Police to the pro-Trump demonstration puzzled some staffers familiar with Stenger’s hard-line approach to security.
+The response by the Capitol Police to the pro-Trump demonstration puzzled some staffers familiar with Stenger’s hard-line approach to security.
 Some have questioned whether he assumed that the crowd would be deferential to police or wondered if he was too focused on his impending retirement.

 Two people who were evacuated to the Senate’s secure room on Jan.
 6 overheard Stenger lamenting that he had not departed his office before Wednesday.
 “I wish I had just retired last week,” he said.